 Public health officials at the clinic caution that flu vaccines will not prevent COVID-19, but they will reduce the burden of flu illnesses, hospitalizations and deaths on the health care system and conserve scarce medical resources for the care of people with COVID-19.
 Most flu vaccines protect against the four flu viruses that research suggests will be most common.

-Community members are asked to print one screening form for each person receiving the vaccine, fill it out and bring it to the flu clinic.
+Community members MUST print a screening form for each person receiving the vaccine, fill it out and bring it to the flu clinic.
 The screening form can be found on the garrison website at https://home.army.mil/wiesbaden/application/files/4016/0094/4293/DHA_116_Influenza_Screening.pdf

 Nov.
 10: 1 to 7 p.m.